HsKA-OSGIS-archive/GeoFX/README.md

 # Activate the virtual environment
 source env/bin/activate
 # Install dependencies
-pip install Django psycopg2-binary djangorestframework
+pip install Django psycopg2-binary djangorestframework requests
 # Create a database for the application
 # Enter postgres console to create a database and user
 psql